 Midsummer: Celebrate the Swedish Midsummer holiday with a summertime ceremony that is centered around florals.
 Host a daytime picnic where you and your guests relax in the sun while making flower crowns and wreaths.

-If you love the days of yesteryear, consider a vintage wedding that embraces and builds upon retro trends.
+If you love the days of yesteryear, consider a vintage wedding theme that embraces and builds upon retro trends.
 Hunt for decor at thrift stores and vintage markets for some antique finds you can’t buy on shelves.
 Here are some of our favorite vintage wedding themes:

 Retro Trailer: Throw a unique and laidback ceremony and reception in a retro trailer park.
 Gather a bouquet of wildflowers, hang twinkle lights for decoration, and serve barbecue to keep with the casual theme.